 This showed us that staff were making official complaints about consultants but senior directors were doing nothing to solve the issues.
 We felt that by November 2017, nearly 2 years later, they had failed to deal with poor performing consultants.

 The result of the RCOG report was a Corporate Risk Register entry at the Trust to say that there was an "Extreme Risk" to pregnant women and Neonates in our care" this was in place from June 2016 and due to be mitigated by October 2016 but it wasn't - the last time it could be seen in a board report the end date had been extended to March 31st 2020.
+But it was removed from the Board reports without any mitigation being reported.

 We discussed what we had found within the family and concluded that there was very strong evidence that Trust had known all about the serious issues in maternity at the Trust for a very long time and, had they addressed them, Harry would have had a normal birth and been alive and well.
 This hurt us to the core.